maplight/votersedge-voting-info/voting-info/states/ca/election-authorities/37-san-diego-county-registrar-of-voters/all-elections/en/more-voting-info/be-vote-center-worker.md

 Check out this great opportunity to help your community while earning extra money: be a Vote Center Worker in [San Diego County](https://www.sdvote.com/pollworkers/)!

 San Diego County also has a special need for bilingual poll workers fluent in the following languages:
+- Arabic
 - Chinese
 - Filipino
+- Japanese
+- Korean
+- Laotian
+- Persian
+- Somali
 - Spanish
 - Vietnamese
-- Arabic
-- Japanese
-- Korean